There are three things to consider when making life-size decisions:

 This is the stereotype of the charity volunteers:

-After getting expensive university degrees, they spend years flying full-time to exotic impoverished places to dig wells and thatch roofs.
+After getting expensive university degrees, they spend years flying to exotic impoverished places to dig wells and thatch roofs.

 But if a graduate’s time could be worth $200 per hour, yet they’re doing work that locals could do better for $10 per hour (and without airfare and hotels), then they’re actually doing a disservice to others.
 Read “Efficient Charity: Do Unto Others” and “The Reductive Seduction of Other People’s Problems” for more thoughts on that.